webplatform/docs/html/elements/blockquote/index.md

  &lt;/blockquote&gt;
 }}{{Single Example
 |Language=HTML
-|Description=Here the attribution is given in a cite element on the last line of the quoted text.
-Note that a link to the author is also included.
+|Code=&lt!-- Here the attribution is given in a cite element on the last line of the quoted text.
+Note that a link to the author is also included. --&gt;
-|Code=&lt;blockquote&gt;
+&lt;blockquote&gt;
  The people recognize themselves in their commodities; they find their soul in their automobile, hi-fi set, split-level home, kitchen equipment.
  — &lt;cite&gt;&lt;a href="http://en.wikipedia.org/wiki/Herbert_Marcuse"&gt;Herbert Marcuse&lt;/a&gt;&lt;/cite&gt;
  &lt;/blockquote&gt;
 }}{{Single Example
 |Language=HTML
-|Description=Here the attribution is given in a footer after the quoted text, and metadata about the reference has been added using the Microdata syntax (note it could have equally been marked up using RDFA Lite).
+|Code=&lt!-- Here the attribution is given in a footer after the quoted text, and metadata about the reference has been added using the Microdata syntax (note it could have equally been marked up using RDFA Lite). --&gt;
-|Code=&lt;blockquote&gt;
+&lt;blockquote&gt;
  &lt;p&gt;... she said she would not sign any deposition containing the word "amorous" instead of "advances".
 For her the difference was of crucial significance, and one of the reasons she had separated from her husband was that he had never been amorous but had consistently made advances.&lt;/p&gt;